bradfrost/atomic-design/chapter-3.md

 Before we dive into the nuts and bolts of how Pattern Lab works, it's important to take time to explain what the tool is and isn't.

 ### Pattern Lab is…
-- A static site generator for building atomic design systems.
+- a static site generator for building atomic design systems.
-- A pattern documentation and annotation tool.
+- a pattern documentation and annotation tool.
-- A pattern starter kit.
+- a pattern starter kit.

 ### Pattern Lab isn't…
-- A UI framework like Bootstrap or Foundation.
+- a UI framework like Bootstrap or Foundation.
-- Language, library, style, or buzzword dependent.
+- language, library, style, or buzzword dependent.
-- A replacement for content management systems.
+- a replacement for content management systems.

 Let's walk through what these points mean, starting with the term *static site generator*.
-Static site generator tools live on a computer, take in some source code & assets, compile them, and spit plain-ol' HTML, CSS, and JavaScript out the other end. **Pattern Lab takes source code – namely patterns – and compiles those patterns into a functional front-end interface inside a pattern library shell**.
+Static site generator tools take in some source code & assets, compile them, and spit plain-ol' HTML, CSS, and JavaScript out the other end. **Pattern Lab takes source code – namely patterns – and compiles those patterns into a functional front-end UI inside a pattern library shell**.

 So what does Pattern Lab look like?
 Drumroll, please.